-I'm a photographer and Adobe certified post processor based in the South East of England.
+I'm a photographer based in the South East of England.

 My digital photography journey started 15 years ago after a safari to Kenya.
 This in turn led me to sign up for a City & Guilds course, enter a few competitions, which got me a photo in a “Street and Studio” exhibition at Tate Modern and gain a Licentiate from The Royal Photographic Society.

 I enjoy many genres of photography from the hustle and bustle of busy events to the peace and quiet of long exposure landscapes.

 Whilst, for me, the most enjoyable aspect of photography is the thrill of being behind the camera, post processing is also an essential part of my workflow.
 I’ve been using Adobe Lightroom since it first came out and in 2015 became a Certified Adobe Instructor.

 Over the last few years I have been running Adobe Lightroom workshops and have enjoyed giving presentations to the Royal Photographic Society and camera and company photography clubs.

 Photography also gives me a vehicle to give something back to the community.

 In conjunction with the Royal Photography Society, Cafe Art and Fujifilm I run a mentoring group for those who are homeless or have been affected by homelessness in London.
 Towards the end of the course delegates have the opportunity to exhibit their photos in a number of galleries in London, including the Fuji film concept centre in Covent Garden.

 I am also a photographer for Demelza Children’s hospice, where I photograph the children, staff and fund raising events. and the anti racism organisation Kick it Out.